wp-plugins/caascade/readme.txt

 == Installation ==

 1. Download and expand the Wordpress Caascade zip file to your `/wp-content/plugins/` directory.
-2. Visit the Caascade settings page of your Wordpress site to configure your ID
+2. Visit the Caascade settings page of your Wordpress site to configure your ID.
+3. Whitelist your server IP address or disable enforcing.
-3. Use shortcode in your posts to include a Caascade operation.
+4. Use shortcode in your posts to include a Caascade operation.
 For example, `[caascade com="prime"]`.

 To prevent unauthorized use of your Caascade account, you may whitelist server IP addresses.